Home > News > Food Tourah: Beha’alotekha

 June 11, 2025 in Food Tourah

-Beha’alotekha (“When You Raise”) is chock full of details – we will highlight some of the main points.
+Beha’alotekha (“When You Raise”) is chock full of details – we’ll highlight just a few of the main themes.
 It opens with G-d instructing Moses to have Aaron light the seven lamps of the menorah in the Tabernacle.
 The parsha then outlines how to prepare the Levites for their sacred service.
-The parsha also recounts the observance of a second Passover (Pesach Sheni), intended for those who were unable to offer the Passover sacrifice at its appointed time.
+There is also discussion of the observance of a second Passover (Pesach Sheni), intended for those who were unable to offer the Passover sacrifice at its appointed time.

-Where to begin?
 Beha’alotekha gave us so many kitchen inspirations!
 Let’s start with these fluffy and delicious Olive Oil Popovers, which bring to mind two key images from the parsha: the oil in the lamps of the menorah and the cloud that signaled when it was time for the Israelites to continue their journey.
 If you do make these, please send pictures!
-Alongside the popovers (almond milk would make these parve!), consider this Crispy Matzo Lemon Chicken, inspired by the Pesach Sheni.
+Serve them alongside Crispy Matzo Lemon Chicken (almond milk would make the popovers parve!), inspired by the Pesach Sheni.
 We’re not saying we’d want another week of Passover, but we’d be happy to make an exception for this dish.
+Or you can skip the almond milk if you make Mina de Espinaca – because apparently Pesach Sheni has us considering labor intensive matzo dishes all over again🤣

 B’tayavon and Shabbat Shalom, Alison (Baraf) & Sarah (Roark)